pedrocatalao/rgb-ascii-art/README.md

 ### welcome_message

-This one prints (and optional animates) a colorful welcome message on your terminal.
+This one slowly prints (retro style) and optionally animates a colorful welcome message when you open your terminal.

 It also accepts a few config parameters:
 ```